What Happens to a Pet when Owner Dies?

 Individuals who live with highly trained service animals should consult an experienced estate planning attorney and the organization that trained the animal to ensure a pet trust is created within the scope and requirements of the organization, as well as the wishes of the owner.
 The organization may be better able to place the animal while adhering to the pet trust’s requirements.

 A pet trust helps protect our beloved animal companions and provides peace of mind for their humans.
 It should be part of your overall estate plan and regularly updated.
+Request a discovery call with E-Law to ask about how you can protect your pet both now and in the future.

 Reference: The Gilmer Mirror (March 23, 2022) “’ Paws-ing’ to plan: How you can ensure your pet’s future well-being with pet trust planning.”